sebsikora/satellite_terminal/README.md

 ### Sending and receiving

-Once the SatTerm_Server constructor in our parent process and SatTerm_Client constructor in our spawned child process have returned we can exchange data.
+Once the `SatTerm_Server` constructor in our parent process and `SatTerm_Client` constructor in our spawned child process have returned our two processes can exchange messages.

 <br />

 ```cpp